In shadow of Texas gas drilling sites, health fears escalate

-“I’m trying to protect my little one,” said Guerda Philemond, whose 2-year-old, Olivia Grace Charles, attends the day care.
-“There’s a lot of land, empty space they can drill.
-It doesn’t have to be in the back yard of a day care."

-Total declined a request for an interview to discuss the matter.
-But in a statement, the company said it has operated near Mother’s Heart for more than a decade without any safety concerns expressed by the City of Arlington.
+Total declined a request for an interview, but in a statement said it has operated near Mother’s Heart for more than a decade without any safety concerns expressed by the City of Arlington.

 “We listen to and do understand the concerns of the local communities with whom we interact frequently to ensure we operate in harmony with them and the local authorities,” the statement said.

-The clash in Arlington comes against the backdrop of pledges from world leaders to reduce emissions, burn less fossil fuel and transition to cleaner energy.
+The clash in Arlington comes as world leaders pledge to burn less fossil fuel and transition to cleaner energy.
 Yet the world’s reliance on natural gas is growing, not declining.
-As soon as next year, the United States is set to become the world’s largest exporter of liquid natural gas, or LNG, according to Rystad Energy.

-As a result, despite pressure for energy companies to shift their spending to cleaner technologies, there will likely be more drilling for natural gas in Arlington and other communities.
-And children who spend time near drilling sites or natural gas distribution centers — in neighborhoods that critics call "sacrifice zones" — may face a growing risk of developing neurological or learning problems and exposure to carcinogens.
-A report by Physicians for Social Responsibility and Concerned Health Professionals of New York, which reviewed dozens of scientific studies, found that the public health risks associated with these sites include cancers, asthma, respiratory diseases, rashes, heart problems and mental health disorders.
+As a result, there will likely be more drilling in Arlington and other communities.
+And children who spend time near drilling sites or natural gas distribution centers — in neighborhoods that critics call “sacrifice zones” — may face a growing risk of developing neurological or learning problems.
+Scientific studies have found that the public health risks associated with these sites include cancers, asthma, respiratory diseases, rashes, heart problems and mental health disorders.

 Asked about that finding, Total did not respond directly but said its “decisions on future drilling are driven by the geological data.”